DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: RELATED WORKS

 \subsection{Deep Learning in SAR Land-Cover Classification}

 With the advancement of DL techniques, SAR land-cover classification has steadily shifted from traditional methods to DL approaches.
 CWNN \cite{CWNN} introduces a convolution-wavelet architecture that effectively reduces speckle noise while preserving structural features in SAR images.
-Mohammadimanesh et al. \cite{SAR2} designed a novel FCN architecture specifically tailored for classifying wetland complexes using Polarimetric Synthetic Aperture Radar (PolSAR).
+Mohammadimanesh et al. \cite{SAR2} design a novel FCN architecture specifically tailored for classifying wetland complexes using Polarimetric SAR (PolSAR).
 RCC-MRF \cite{RCC-MRF} integrates CNN-extracted deep features with region-level spatial constraints, using a region category confidence mechanism and Markov random field to suppress both pixel- and region-level misclassifications.
-Liang et al. \cite{HCRF} advanced pixel-wise classification in high-resolution SAR imagery by integrating a context-aware encoder network with a hybrid conditional random field (HCRF), effectively capturing both local and global context to enhance label consistency.
+Liang et al. \cite{HCRF} advance pixel-wise classification in high-resolution SAR imagery by integrating a context-aware encoder network with a hybrid conditional random field (HCRF), effectively capturing both local and global context to enhance label consistency.
 CCNR \cite{CCNR} introduces a cross-regional context and noise regularization strategy, leveraging CL and self-attention to enhance robustness against terrain variations and image noise.
+DeepAqua \cite{DeepAqua} proposes an unsupervised knowledge distillation framework, using NDWI-derived open-water masks from optical imagery as a teacher to train a U-Net student model on SAR data, enabling accurate segmentation of both open and vegetated wetland water without any manual annotations.
+WVResU-Net \cite{WVResU-Net} proposes a vision MLP-enhanced ResU-Net with residual connections and wave-based token processing, achieving superior flood mapping performance on dual-polarization Sentinel-1 SAR imagery compared to existing CNN and transformer baselines.